 - Established agencies with a minimum of three (3) months of continuous operation prior to partnership with the Food Bank

 To be considered for partnership, you will need to attend mandatory orientation training.
 Our free orientation classes are held in February, May, August and November on the first Monday of the month from 1:00 P.M. - 3:00 P.M. at the Central Texas Food Bank, 6500 Metropolis Drive, Austin, TX 78744.
 At the training, we will answer all of your questions on partnership, discuss your application and provide you with an application form.
 We only provide applications at orientation classes.
-Exceptions to this process require approval by the Central Texas Food Bank chief operating officer.
 If you would like a tour after orientation, please dress appropriately with closed-toed shoes.
 Contact us at email@example.com for more information.

 After training, you will be expected to provide fully-completed applications within 30 days of attending orientation class.
-Our agency relations department will then contact you to set up a site visit.
+Our capacity team members will then contact you to set up a site visit.
 Site visits help us determine if the place where you intend to operate your pantry or meal program provides a safe experience for the public and meets our minimum standards.
 After the site visit is completed, you will be notified in writing if your agency has been approved.

 Benefits of the Food Bank Partner Agency Membership